zheeeng/OSX-devconfig-formula/git/github.md

 Goto `Emails` panel in profile settings, check your emails or add && verify your email addresses.

+## Adding GPG key to Github account

+To enable you sign commits and tags with GPG, you'd add your GPG public key into your account settings.
+Before it, make sure you've verified your email address.
+If there are not any existing GPG keys, follow the instruction in [Credentials/GPG](../Credentials/README.html#GPG) section.
+You'd ensure the email address for this GPG keypair is the verified email address at GitHub.
+After your GPG keys get ready, copy the contents of your GPG public key to your clipboard:

+    gpg --armor --export <key-id> | pbcopy

+Then, login Github and goto `SSH and GPG Keys` panel in profile settings.
+Paste && submit your public GPG key to Github, save the configuration.

 ## Adding SSH key to GitHub account

 To enable you access your GitHub repository without passphrase, you'd add your SSH public key into your account settings.